Individualism regards the individual as a sovereign being (an end in oneself) with an inalienable right to life.

 “Rights are moral principles sanctioning an individual’s freedom of action in a social context.” — Ayn Rand

-Right to life is the fundamental right from which all other rights logically derive.
+The right to life is the fundamental right from which all other rights logically derive.

 Rights belong to each individual equally by their nature as a rational being.

 Individual rights are not self-evident but are objective discoveries.

 Individual rights are not permissions granted by the government.

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of...